 Because there are thousands of mutual funds and it is not possible to evaluate and monitor them all on an ongoing basis, Parsonex Securities has a few unique relationships with a select group of mutual fund and annuity companies.
 The companies we work with may change and new ones may be added at any time.
 These companies reflect a variety of performance and styles in a broad spectrum of investment products and services.
 Parsonex Securities has chosen to work with these companies because of the array of investment products and services they offer to address the varied needs of our customers, and because of their size, marketing and operational sophistication, and history of investing and performance statistics.
-While these relationships may bring additional compensation to Parsonex Securities, these companies work with our advisors providing them with additional training, educational presentations and other support so that they can ultimately provide a high quality of service to their customers.
+While these relationships may bring additional compensation to Parsonex Securities, these companies work with our financial professionals providing them with additional training, educational presentations and other support so that they can ultimately provide a high quality of service to their customers.

 At Parsonex Securities, Inc. we receive compensation from the mutual fund companies, variable annuity issuers and retirement plan product sponsors that are available to our customers.
 These payments are made in connection with programs that support our marketing and sales force education and training efforts, such as our national sales and education conferences and other conferences.
 The mutual fund companies, retirement plan product sponsors, and variable annuity issuers that participate in sponsorship activities are listed below.